fernandes/fernandes.github.io/src/posts/about.md

 Zertico 2010-2016 (6 yrs 1 mo) - Itajubá/MG/Brazil
 _CEO_

+A startup with a focus on delivering premium Cloud Computing solutions to small and medium businesses.
+An IBM/SoftLayer partner.

 > Founded the company with my former boss Elias, from Foreclosure Listings, consolidating the infrastructure, focused on delivery high availability to customers.
 >
-> We got some vast achievements, with some customers running at 99.999%, transferring petabytes of data per month in our network and managing about 400 Linux servers.
+> We got some huge achievements, with some customers running at 99.999%, transferring petabytes of data per month in our network and managing about 400 Linux servers.

 Agência Mestre 2008-2010 (1 yr 10 mos) - Itajubá/MG/Brazil
 _Project Manager_

+One of the biggest Brazilian digital marketing agencies with a focus on inbound marketing and SEO.

 > Agência Mestre is a spin-off of Foreclosure Listings, and I was invited to manage the product development of the company.
 My goal was to lead the development of SEO-Related products (website, backend engines, crawlers) and keep running the infrastructure.
 >